Perioral Dermatitis – What Is It and How Can Your Skin Care Help to Cure It?

 Yes, this skin problem has a high recurrence rate.
 But it is often not for a year or two after the skin has cleared.
 This means that some people are prone to perioral dermatitis, especially young adult women.
 To maintain remission, I typically have my dermatology patients continue using their anti-yeast medicine and topical antibiotic for two to four months after the rash has cleared.
 We then gradually taper off the antibiotic, followed by the anti-yeast medicine over another month or two.
 At the first signs of recurrence, we resume the use of these topical medicines as a prevention.

 I created my Rosacea Therapy Kit with everything I've mentioned here - the Complete Skin Care Kit plus Calming Zinc.
-This is the skin care I put my patients on after their perioral dermatitis is in remission in the hopes that we prevent recurrence.
+This is always the skin care I put my patients on after their perioral dermatitis is in remission in the hopes that we prevent recurrence.
 It can be used to help clear up perioral dermatitis too and is what A.M used above.

 Other medicines reported to help include adapalene and azelaic acid.
 Again, I have not needed to use these potentially-irritating medicines.